On the Complexity of Destructive Bribery in Approval-Based Multi-winner Voting: Fixed-Parameter Tractability

-\begin{proof} Let $((C, V), J\subseteq C, k, \ell)$ be an {\pvdc{AV}} instance where~$r$ is an integer.
-Our algorithm goes as follows.
-We order all non-distinguished candidates according to their AV scores, from the highest to the lowest, with ties being broken arbitrarily.
+We order all nondistinguished candidates from~$C\setminus \discset$ in nonincreasing order based on their AV scores, breaking ties arbitrarily.
 Let~$s$ denote the score of the $k$-th candidate in the order.
 Let be the set of distinguished candidates whose AV scores are at least~$s$.
-We guess the~$\ell$ votes which need to be modified to make all distinguished candidates be excluded from all winning $k$-committees.
-Precisely, we split the instance into at most~$2^n$ subinstances each of which takes as input the original instance together with a subset $V'\subseteq V$ of~$\ell$ votes, and the question is whether we can modify exactly the votes in~$V'$ to exclude all distinguished candidates from any winning $k$-committee.
-Clearly, the original instance is a {\yesins} if and only if at least one of the subinstances is a {\yesins}.
+If $\discset'=\emptyset$, we directly conclude that~$I$ is a {\yesins}.
+Otherwise, we need to modify at least one vote to ensure that all distinguished candidates are excluded from all winning $k$-committees.
+In this case, we split the instance into at most~$2^n$ subinstances, each of which takes as input the original instance along with a nonempty subset $V'\subseteq V$ of at most~$\ell$ votes, and the question is whether we can modify exactly the votes in~$V'$ to exclude all distinguished candidates from any winning $k$-committee.
+Clearly, there are at most~$2^n$ subinstances, and~$I$ is a {\yesins} if and only if at least one of the subinstances is a {\yesins}.

 To solve a subinstance corresponding to a subset $V'\subseteq V$, we reduce it to a maximum network flow instance.
-Particularly, in the maximum network flow instance, we have a source node~$v^+$ and a sink node~$v^-$.
+Particularly, we create a source node~$v^+$ and a sink node~$v^-$.
 Moreover, for each vote $v\in V'$, we create a node denoted still by~$v$ for simplicity.
-For each distinguished candidate $c\in \discset'$ we create a node denoted still by~$c$ for simplicity.
-The arcs are as follows.
-There is an arc from the source node~$v^+$ to every vote-vertex~$v$ with capacity $\min\{r, \abs{v\cap \discset'}\}$.
-For a vote-node~$v$ and a candidate-node~$c$, there is an arc from~$v$ to~$c$ with capacity~$1$ {\iff}~$v$ approves~$c$, i.e., $c\in v$.
-Finally, for each candidate-node $c\in \discset'$ there is an arc from~$c$ to the sink node~$v^-$ with capacity~${\avs}(c)-s+1$.
-It is easy to see that the subinstance is a {\yesins}~\iff~the above constructed network has a flow of size $\sum_{c\in \discset'} ({\avs}(c)-s+1)$.
-The theorem follows from that the maximum network flow problem can be solved in polynomial-time (see, e.g.,~\cite{DBLP:conf/stoc/Orlin13}). \end{proof} }
+For each distinguished candidate $c\in \discset'$, we create a node denoted still by~$c$ for simplicity.
+The arcs in the network are defined as follows: \begin{itemize} \item There is an arc from the source node~$v^+$ to every vote-vertex~$v$, with capacity $\min\{r, \abs{v\cap \discset'}\}$. \item For every vote-node~$v$ and every candidate-node~$c$, there is an arc from~$v$ to~$c$ with capacity~$1$ {\iff}~$v$ approves~$c$, i.e., $c\in v$. \item For each candidate-node $c\in \discset'$, there is an arc from~$c$ to the sink node~$v^-$ with capacity~$\scoreE{c}{E}{\av}-s+1$. \end{itemize} It is not hard to see that the subinstance is a {\yesins}~{\iff}~the above constructed network has a flow of size $\sum_{c\in \discset'} (\scoreE{c}{E}{\av}-s+1)$.
+The theorem follows from that the maximum network flow problem can be solved in polynomial time (see, e.g.,~\cite{DBLP:conf/stoc/Orlin13}). \end{proof}